Ashish-Langhe/Fintrax/README.md

 ## Fintrax

-Fintrax is a polished, local-first personal finance iOS app built with SwiftUI.
+Fintrax is a personal finance iOS app built with SwiftUI.
 It helps users track expenses, budgets, categories, income, payment reminders, analytics, and verified PDF reports from one professional finance workspace.

 ## App Screenshots